The Role of Industrial Refrigeration in Food Safety

 Understanding the Causes

-Several factors contribute to temperature fluctuations in commercial refrigeration systems, including:
+Several factors contribute to temperature fluctuations in industrial refrigeration systems, including:

 Frequent door openings.
 Regular access to refrigeration units, necessary for stocking and retrieving products, allows warm air to enter, disrupting the internal temperature.